 In this day and age, it’s easy to swipe a phone screen to message a friend, post an Instagram pic or send a Snapchat.
 Our phones are never out of reach and our connections are always within reach.
 And why not?
 It makes friendships easier, right?
 We talk to people more often—maybe even to God, since our Bible app is on our screen and can be accessed anytime, anywhere.

 When we meet with engaged parents who are invested in their children’s academic success, we often field questions about advanced placement — or AP — classes.
 AP classes were created by the non-profit College Board (If that name sounds familiar to you, it could be because they also run the SAT) in the 1950s to give high school students an opportunity to complete entry-level college work.

-What have you been up to since graduating from Denver Lutheran in 1987?
+What have you been up to since you graduated from Denver Lutheran High?

 After graduation, I attended Pacific Lutheran University in Tacoma, WA where I received a BFA in Communication with a graphic design emphasis.
 I graduated in 2001 looking to get into the web design industry.
 Unfortunately this was right after the dot com bubble popped, so I ended up in the service industry for a few years.
 After meeting my future wife, I decided to go back to school at the Art Institute of Seattle where I studied Interactive Media Design.
 During my time there I got an internship with a small advertising agency and was hired after I graduated.